Chart Color Schemes

 Infrastructure

-Belmont South - Blacksmiths has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Belmont South - Blacksmiths has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-The performance of a region is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 12 such projects likely to affect this area.
-Notable among these are Pelican Foreshore Stabilisation Project, Belmont South Foreshore Stabilisation, Swansea Channel Dredging and Sand Transfer System, and Belmont Desalination Plant.
-The following list details those expected to have the most relevance.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 12 projects likely to affect the region.
+Notable ones include Pelican Foreshore Stabilisation Project, Belmont South Foreshore Stabilisation, Swansea Channel Dredging and Sand Transfer System, and Belmont Desalination Plant.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.